-Thiazolidinediones tied to lower cancer risk in diabetes patientsApril 27th, 2012 in Cancer /
+Thiazolidinediones tied to lower cancer risk in diabetes patientsApril 27, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Thiazolidinediones are associated with a lower risk of liver and colorectal cancer in patients with type 2 diabetes, according to a study published in the May issue of Hepatology.